jobizil/deploy-node-api/README.md

 ### Deploying our App

-- Once we have successfully connected to github, we can search for our repository and `connect`.
+- Once we have successfully connected to GitHub, we can search for our repository and `connect`.

   ![Imgur](https://i.imgur.com/9XMm8a8.png)